-Open waters of Lake Michigan means all areas of the lake in Illinois jurisdiction lakeward from a line drawn across the mouth of tributaries to Lake Michigan, but not including waters enclosed by constructed breakwaters (35 Ill.
+Open waters of Lake Michigan represent all areas of the lake in Illinois' jurisdiction lakeward from a line drawn across the mouth of tributaries to Lake Michigan, but not including waters enclosed by constructed breakwaters (35 III.
 Adm.
 Code 303.443(a)).
 Assessments of Aesthetic Quality in Lake Michigan Open Waters use the Offensive Conditions narrative standard (35 Ill.
 Adm.
-Code 302.515), and the phosphorus standard for open waters (35 Ill.
+Code 302.515) and the phosphorus standard for open waters (35 Ill.
 Adm.
 Code 302.504(c)).
-Assessing attainment of the narrative standards requires knowing the natural conditions and expectations of Lake Michigan open waters.
-We compare conditions in the lake to those prohibited by the standard.
-When we determine that the standard is not attained, we document the relevant conditions as the cause of non-attainment.
+Data used to assess attainment of the narrative standard for Lake Michigan Open Waters is collected from the Lake Michigan Monitoring and Harmful Algal Bloom Programs.
+Assessing attainment of the narrative standard requires knowing the natural conditions and expectations of Lake Michigan open waters.
+Conditions in the lake are compared to those prohibited by the standard.
+When Illinois EPA biologists determine that the standard is not attained, the relevant conditions are documented as the cause of non-attainment.
 These conditions include: "sludge, bottom deposits, floating debris, visible oil, odor, plant or algal growth, color, or turbidity of other than natural origin."
-When we determine that plant or algal growth causes non-attainment, we identify phosphorus (total) as a contributing cause.
-Also, when greater than 10% of the samples exceed the Lake Michigan open-water standard for phosphorus, we assess Aesthetic Quality as Not Supporting and identify phosphorus as a cause of the impairment.
-Table C-28 has assessment guidelines; Table C-29 has cause guidelines.
+When plant or algal growth are determined to cause non-attainment, phosphorus (total) is identified as a contributing cause.
+Also, when greater than 10% of the samples exceed the Lake Michigan open water standard for phosphorus, Aesthetic Quality is assessed as "Not Supporting" and phosphorus is identified as the cause of the impairment.
+Table C-27 lists assessment guidelines and Table C-28 lists cause guidelines.

-Table C-28.
-Guidelines to Assess Aesthetic c Quality in Lake Michigan Open Waters -- --
+Table C-27.
+Guidelines to Assess Aesthetic Quality in Lake Michigan Open Waters

-Use Support Guidelines Fully Supporting Narrative Standard in 35 Ill.
+Use Support Guidelines Fully Supporting Offensive Conditions narrative standard in 35 Ill.
 Adm.
-Code 302.515 is attained and Fully Supporting ≤ 10 % of samples exceed 7 μg/L total phosphorus.
-Not Supporting Narrative Standard in 35 Ill.
+Code 302.515 is attained and ≤ 10 % of samples exceed 7 μg/L total phosphorus.
+Not Supporting Offensive Conditions narrative standard in 35 Ill.
 Adm.
-Code 302.515 is not attained or Not Supporting > 10 % of samples exceed 7 μ g/L total phosphorus.
+Code 302.515 is not attained or > 10 % of samples exceed 7 μg/L total phosphorus.

-Table C 29.
+Table C-28.
 Guidelines to Identify Causes of Aesthetic Quality Impairment in Lake Michigan Open Waters

-Potential Cause Guidelines (1) Sludge The presence of sludge that violates the narrative standard Bottom Deposits The presence of bottom deposits that violates the narrative standard Floating Debris The presence of floating debris that violates the narrative standard Visible Oil The presence of visible oil that violates the narrative Odor The presence of odor that violates the narrative standard Aquatic Plants, Macrophytes The presence of aquatic macrophytes that violates the narrative standard Aquatic Algae The presence of aquatic algae that violates the narrative standard Phosphorus (Total) > 10 % of samples exceed 7 μg/L total phosphorus or narrative standard is not attained due to aquatic plant or algal growth Color The presence of color that violates the narrative standard Turbidity The presence of turbidity that violates the narrative standard
+Potential Cause Guidelines (1) Sludge The presence of sludge that violates the narrative standard Bottom Deposits The presence of bottom deposits that violates the narrative standard Floating Debris The presence of floating debris that violates the narrative standard- Visible Oil The presence of visible oil that violates the narrative Odor The presence of odor that violates the narrative standard Aquatic Plants, Macrophytes The presence of aquatic macrophytes that violates the narrative standard Aquatic Algae The presence of aquatic algae that violates the narrative standard Phosphorus (Total) $>$ 10 % of samples exceed 7 μ g/L total phosphorus or narrative standard is not attained due to aquatic plant or algal growth Color The presence of color that violates the narrative standard Turbidity The presence of turbidity that violates the narrative standard